ionic-team/stencil-site/src/docs/tooling/config.md

 Additionally, the `globalStyle` config is can be used to precompile styles with Sass, PostCss, etc.

-Below is an example folder structure containing a webapp's global sass file, named `app.css`.
+Below is an example folder structure containing a webapp's global css file, named `app.css`.

 ```bash
 src/